 So it is never wrong to be concerned, especially if a mole is doing something new.
 They are part of the skin, and it is possible to get a pimple in or near a mole - so your initial suspicion is likely correct.
 If you are concerned, I would see a dermatologist. the best way to evaluate whether a mole is potentially cancerous is to either have a dermatologist examine it, or to have it removed and looked at under a microscope.
 There are ways to destroy moles (remove the pigment from the skin) without cutting and leaving a scar, but they are not recommended by the Skin Cancer Foundation.
 In general, if skin malignancy is the concern, the aim is to remove or destroy the potentially dangerous cells.
 Either cutting them away or scraping and burning the surface is the most effective way to do that.
 Cutting them away leaves a nicer scar and has a lower recurrence rate.

 For the mole on your cheek, you would probably end up with a scar about 1 cm long.
 It would be red for the first several months, but with time it should fade to near the normal color of your skin.
 Again - dermatologist should be your first stop for evaluation of a potentially changing mole.
 Patients then usually come to me for surgical excision.
-Best of luck, and let me know if I can help you.
+Best of luck.

 You might also like...

 I suggest seeing a cosmetic dermatologist for a formal evaluation.
 Moles can be improved or removed with lasers, radiowave or shave.
 Best, Dr. Emer